itk-dev/openid-connect-bundle/README.md

         entry_point: App\Security\SomeOpenIdAuthenticator
 ```

+The property is set to email as this is unique in most cases,
+but this is not required.
+Just be aware that whatever you configure
+it to is the argument to be provided during CLI login,
+and that the following example uses the above email configuration.

 #### Example authenticator functions

 Here is an example using a `User` with a name and email property.
 First we extract data from the credentials,
-then check if this user already exists and
+then check if this user already exists via user provider and
 finally update/create it based on whether it existed or not.

 ```php